Everything You Need To Know About Your FICO Score

 Both your FICO® score and VantageScore may be used by the same lender to determine your preapproval offers and final application approval.
 However, VantageScore is used more often if you have a short credit history, whereas FICO® is used if you have at least six months of credit history.

 TransRisk Credit Score

 The TransRisk credit score is based on information provided by TransUnion and can only be acquired through Credit Karma.

 The exact information factored into your TransRisk score isn't known and there aren't many benefits from using this score since it's not used by lenders or creditors.
 The best use for the TransRisk score is to track your credit over a period of time.

 Small businesses can also have their own FICO® scores called FICO® SBSS (FICO® Small Business Scoring Service), which tells financial institutions whether or not they are eligible for a loan.

 This score is calculated by combining your personal credit history, business credit history, and other financial information like payments to suppliers and vendors.
 FICO® SBSS scores are used to prequalify businesses for loan terms and amounts, which can run as high as $1 million.

-If you are looking to raise your FICO® score to qualify for the best loan terms and interest rates, you have a few options.
+If you are looking to improve your credit, you have a few options.

 Finally, check your credit report to see if there are any erroneous items that are damaging your score.
 (You can get your credit report through a credit monitoring service or receive one free copy a year with www.annualcreditreport.com).
 Look for incorrect items such as late payments that were paid on time, multiple accounts for the same debt, wrong amount of debt, and incorrect listings.
 You can dispute these yourself or look for a reputable credit repair company to improve your credit score.

 2019's Top Credit Repair Services